benders5e/benders5e/bender.md

 ### Credits
 * Made by Noemi Glaeser with [The Homebrewery](https://homebrewery.naturalcrit.com).
 * [Avatar Wiki](https://avatar.fandom.com/wiki/Bending_arts) quoted and used for reference.
-* Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, ideas, and help with playtesting.
+* Thank you to Kevin Gagnon, Adam Groth, Jamie Mayson, and Trevor Schachner for feedback, suggestions, ideas, and help with playtesting.

 <div class='pageNumber auto'></div>